pbastowski/todo-ng2now/README.md

 ## Summary

-From the above short examples, it would appear that you can write nice, short code if you use the [Angular2-now](https://github.com/pbastowski/angular2-now) library with your [angular-meteor](http://angular-meteor.com/) projects.
+From the above short examples, it would appear that you can write nice, short code with AngularJS 1.3 and [Angular2-now](https://github.com/pbastowski/angular2-now).